 The Technology for Students Loan program allows University of Baltimore students to borrow audio visual (AV) equipment and computers for school or personal use for the purpose of enhancing instruction.
 The program is supported by the Office of Technology Services’ Media and Classroom Services group.
 Checking out equipment is a privilege; since we have limited supplies, OTS enforces the returning of equipment on a timely basis.
 Students are notified by UBalt email when items are late; students must make sure to check their official UBalt email and reply or make arrangements for returning items and communicate issues to avoid any Code of Conduct Policy violation.

 There are two arrangements available for students to borrow AV equipment:

-Eligibility: Under the Technology for Students Loan program, AV equipment can be checked out by a student with a current University of Baltimore ID card and registered for the current semester.
+Under the Technology for Students Loan program, AV equipment can be checked out by a student holding a current University of Baltimore ID card and registered for the current semester.
 Students must be registered at the University of Baltimore and pay a student technology fee for the semester.
 Students will be asked to sign a waiver each semester so they will be aware of their responsibilities as a checkout user.
 Students may not check out equipment to lend to someone else.

-Advance Reservations: Instructors can arrange equipment reservations for his/her students.
+Instructors can arrange equipment reservations for their students.
 Equipment available based on an instructor’s advanced reservation can be checked out only by students listed on the class roster submitted to the Media and Classroom Services manager or a designated staff member.

-Availability: Requests are granted based on the following priority: UB lectures, official UB events including class projects and assignments, UB events sponsored by registered student organizations, then UB student personal use.
+Requests are granted based on the following priority: UBalt lectures, official UBalt events including class projects and assignments, UBalt events sponsored by registered student organizations, then UBalt student personal use.

-Fees: All AV equipment loans are free.
-A five dollar late fee per item you will be assessed each day a loan exceeds the duration noted during check-out.
+All AV equipment loans are free.
+A five dollar late fee per item will be assessed each day a loan exceeds the duration noted during check-out.
 If a laptop is returned late, you will be assessed a late fee of $25 per day.
 Late fees will be capped at the replacement cost of the item.
 Please go here for more information on maximum cost of late fees per item.
 Payment of the maximum late fee does not constitute a purchase of the item.

-Media: All media is provided by the user.
-OTS does not provide blank media (8 mm, DVD-R, etc) upon check-out.
+All media is provided by the user.
+OTS does not provide blank media upon check-out.

-Check out: All equipment must be checked out from Business Center 002.
-A staff person or lab assistant must be present.
+All equipment must be checked out from Business Center 002.
+Media and Classroom Services hours are available here .

 An instructor may reserve equipment for a specific assignment.
 This allows students in that class to borrow equipment and plan for its availability.
 An instructor must submit reservations through the OTS Call Center at least two weeks prior to the request.
 To ensure equipment availability, the instructor must provide: